-When running prisons he was widely recognised for his commitment to transforming and motivating prison staff, and for his clarity of vision and determination to drive through improvements in the way in which prisoners were treated.
+Martin was appointed as the youngest ever Director General of the Prison Service in 1998.
+When running the Prison Service Martin was widely recognised for his commitment to transforming and motivating prison staff, and for his clarity of vision and determination to drive through improvements in the way in which prisoners were treated.
 He established the Decency Agenda in prisons, which led to significant improvements in prison conditions.
-He was appointed as the youngest ever Director General of the Prison Service in 1998.